-Dancing Moon Press provides complete book publishing services, beginning with a free consultation.
+Dancing Moon Press provides complete book publishing services, beginning with a free consultation and a one-page pdf questionnaire in order to prepare a line-item estimate for you.
 We encourage our clients to participate in the cover and text design process.
 We can scan and insert photos and graphics and create indexes.
 We secure ISBN numbers, bar codes, and Library of Congress registration, which is required for all books sold in bookstores.
 Once your text and book cover files are designed, you will receive proofs ready for your feedback, corrections, and approval.
-The final camera-ready files are then sent to the printer who prints, binds, and ships the books to your selected location.
+The final print-ready files are then sent to the printer who prints, binds, and ships the books to your selected location.

 Dancing Moon Press listens carefully when you describe what you’d like your book cover to look like.
 If you have photos or artwork that you would like incorporated, we will use them.
 If your only instruction is to reflect upon the subject and tone of your book, we can create preliminary cover designs and then let you decide which direction to go.
 We strongly believe that a book is judged by its cover and we will do everything we can to provide a cover that not only pleases you, but motivates book sales.